trovares/trovares_connector/README.md

 Trovares xGT can [significantly speedup Neo4j queries](https://www.trovares.com/trovaresvneo4j).

 The package also provides an optional ODBC connector for connecting to databases or applications that support ODBC.
+Information about the ODBC connector can be found [in the documentation](https://trovares.github.io/trovares_connector/odbc).

 <table>
   <tr>